MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/2-exercise-create-a-message-extension.md

 1. In the app install dialog, select **Add**
 1. Open a new, or existing Microsoft Teams chat
-1. In the message compose area, select **…** to open the app flyout
+1. In the message compose area, start typing **/apps** to open the flyout.
 1. In the list of apps, select **Contoso products** to open the message extension
 1. In the text box, enter **Bot Builder** to start a search
 1. In the list of results, select a result to embed a card into the compose message box